|

 forever changing.
 So I recommend that you fit the reel to the rod,

-to hand and be ready to change, experiment or copy. |
+to change, experiment or copy what's working. |

 | Use

-baited Hokkais at slack water, or during tide run for a mix of smaller
+baited hokkais at slack water, or during tide run for a mix of smaller

-species. |
+| Have

-long flowing traces as the tide starts to move away, for better specimens. |
+longer flowing traces as the tide starts to move away, for the better specimens. |

 | More